morceaudebois/debrandify/readme.txt

 4. Debrandify's bonus options

 == Changelog ==

+= 1.1.1 =
+* Review/donate notice only appears to those who can manage plugins
+* Added some emojis and a link to Debrandify settings on the notice's icon

 = 1.1 =
 * Named was changed from DeWordPressify to be able to publish on the WordPress plugin platform